Learning from Imperfect Data: Robust Inference of Dynamic Systems using Simulation-based Generative Model: Experiments

 where $\mathbf{p} = (\sigma, \rho, \beta)$ represents physical parameters with specific interpretations: the Prandtl number $\sigma$ controls the ratio of fluid viscosity to thermal diffusivity, the Rayleigh number $\rho$ quantifies the driving force of convection due to temperature differences, and the parameter $\beta$ is associated with the damping effect on convective motion.

-We examine the capability of SiGMoID to estimate the parameters of the Lorenz system when provided with the NSMC setting, where two system components, $Y$ and $Z$ are unobservable (\cref{fig5}).
-The Lorenz parameters are set to $\sigma = 10$, $\rho = 28$, and $\beta = 8/3$, with the initial condition set to $\mathbf{y}(0)=(4.67, 5.49, 9.06)$, which is a configuration for he maximal Lyapunov timescale, indicating how quickly nearby trajectories diverge, is approximately 0.9056 \cite{hirsch2013differential}.
+We examine the capability of SiGMoID to estimate the parameters of the Lorenz system under the NSMC setting, where two system components, $Y$ and $Z$ are unobservable (\cref{fig5}).
+The Lorenz parameters are set to $\sigma = 10$, $\rho = 28$, and $\beta = 8/3$, with the initial condition set to $\mathbf{y}(0)=(4.67, 5.49, 9.06)$ \cite{hirsch2013differential}.

 In this setting, we first generate the NS dataset by integrating the Lorenz system using the RK4 method, adding additive noise with a noise level of 0.1.
-For the NSMC dataset, we create distinct two scenario by selectively omitting: (1) the $Z$ variable, and (2) both $Y$ and $Z$ variables.
-This setup is motivated by the framework introduced in \cite{stepaniants2024discovering}.
-Next, 100 observed trajectories for $X$ is generated using 9 observation points.
+For the NSMC dataset, we omit both $Y$ and $Z$ variables.
+This setup is motivated by the framework introduced in \cite{stepaniants2024discovering}, and such missing components still introduce challenges for parameter identifiability (See \cref{fig:Lorenz_CI} in Appendix for details).
+Next, one hundred observed trajectories for $X$ is generated using 9 observation points.

-When only one state $X$ is observed, $Y$ and $Z$ are remained unobserved (Fig.\ref{fig5}), SiGMoID accurately infers both unobservable states ($Y, Z$) (Fig.\ref{fig5}).
+Although $Y$ and $Z$ are remained unobserved (\cref{fig5}), SiGMoID accurately infers both unobservable states ($Y, Z$).
 Compared to the result of \cite{stepaniants2024discovering}, the estimation result obtained by SiGMoID shows significantly improved accuracy in capturing the difference between the inferred and true trajectories.
-Furthermore, the inferred parameters closely match the true values, as demonstrated in Appendix B, Table S6.
+Furthermore, the inferred parameters closely match the true values, as demonstrated in \cref{table:params_lorenz} in Appendix.